🧪EPA eliminates ORD and fires 1,200 scientists under reorganization

 Why This Matters

-Without EPA chemists analyzing emerging contaminants, communities won't know which factories poison their drinking water until cancer clusters appear.
+Without EPA chemists analyzing emerging contaminants like PFAS, communities won't discover factory poisoning until cancer clusters appear decades later.

-Ten million homes with lead pipes lose all federal monitoring
+10 million homes with lead pipes lose federal monitoring as research teams disband

 What Others Are Asking